 ## Safety

 - **Confirm before mutating.** `create`, `update`, `delete`, and `respond` change shared state and often send notifications to attendees.
 Before running any of them, echo back the target profile/account, the calendar ID and event ID (or summary + time for `create`), the attendee list if it's changing, and the intended change, then wait for the user to confirm.
-Be especially careful with `--notify` (sends invites) and `delete` without `--no-notify` (sends cancellations to all attendees).
+By default `update --notify` is `true` (notifications are sent); pass `--notify=false` to suppress. `delete` notifies attendees by default; pass `--no-notify` to skip the cancellation message.

 - **Least privilege & revocation.** Use `--profile` (or `PE_PROFILE`) to isolate Google Calendar accounts so a task touches only the calendar it needs.
 Prefer the narrowest Google scope at login.
 When a task is done โ especially on a shared machine โ run `porteden auth logout` to clear the keyring entry, and revoke access from the Google account's security page (myaccount.google.com โ Security โ Third-party access) if a token may have been exposed.